dakunkel/Project_2/README.md

 * [Data Source](/Data/bankdata.csv)

 ## General Information
-In the current financial market, banks are making riskier and riskier strategic moves to stay competitive.
-In doing so, they open themselves up to higher levels of risk compared to normal practice procedures.
+Given recent regional bank turmoil and the collapse of Silicon Valley Bank (SVB), First Republic, and Signature, there is a spotlight from the FDIC, regulators, and the public on the financial condition of banks.
+The macro interest rate environment has led to low cash balances, securities depreciation, and riskier lending practices to stay competitive.
+In doing so, banks open themselves up to higher levels of risk compared normal market cycles.

-When looking at specific ratios to indicate a banks “riskiness” rating: S/A (securities to assets), C/A (cash to assets), and L/D (loans to total_deposits), in addition to quarterly percent change (increase or decrease) of cash, assets, securities, loans, & deposits, you may be able to predict a risky banks chance of failure.
+When looking at specific ratios to indicate a banks “riskiness” rating, we looked at 3 different metrics.
+S/A (securities to assets), C/A (cash to assets), and L/D (loans to total deposits).
+In addition to these metrics, we also looked at quarterly percent change (increase or decrease) of total cash, assets, securities, loans, & deposits.
+Using these metrics we wanted to understand which banks may me at risk of liquidity issues or failure.

-After identifying a risky bank that is potentially a risk for failure, you are able to change your investment position and company holdings in specific banks to ensure risk mitigation.
+After identifying a risky bank, an investor or depositor might seek to change their relationship with the bank from a trading or personal perspective.

 ## Software and Technologies Used
 ### Technology